-Mendenhall Glacier and Juneau City Tour - Complimentary Excursion
+Juneau Experience & Mendenhall Glacier - Complimentary Excursion

 On this tour through the city of Juneau, your guide will share the colorful history of Juneau's gold rush era and point out buildings of historical significance.
 As the tour takes you away from downtown Juneau, you will be able to experience the wonders of nature with breathtaking views of Mendenhall Glacier.
 At its widest point, this glacier is an impressive half a mile wide, with ice about 1,000 feet deep.
 This tour will stop at the Mendenhall Glacier Visitor Center, where you can discover the mystery behind this magnificent geological phenomenon from an unobstructed vantage point.
 Further explore this towering glacier along one of its many nature trails and experience the breathtaking views of this impressive feat of nature, before returning to the ship's gangway.

 Known as the “Gateway to the Yukon,” Skagway was central to the Klondike Gold Rush of 1897.
-The restored town is true to its past with period architecture, performers, and old street cars to relive the experience of the frontier.
+The restored town is true to its past with period architecture and vintage streetcars reminiscent of the old frontier.

 Skagway has called itself the "Gateway to the Yukon" since the Klondike Gold Rush of 1898.
 This tour experience offers an overview of the town, a spectacular ride on the White Pass and Yukon Route narrow gauge railroad into British Columbia, a bus tour over the scenic Klondike Highway, and time to explore historic Skagway's attractions and shops.

 Bald eagles are among the most populous of over 260 species of birds in Chilkat Valley.
-Our onboard expert and a local guide will take you through the valley pointing out all the different species along the way.
-We have an extended stay in Haines to let you do a variety of things, including
+Our onboard expert and a local guide will take you through the valley describing the different species along the way.
+Take advantage of the variety of activities available in Haines, including a guided wildlife expedition or a private kayaking tour on Chilkoot Lake.

 Nature & Wildlife Expedition - Complimentary Excursion